Rotary Youth Exchange builds peace.

 How much does Rotary Youth Exchange cost?

 The cost of Rotary Youth Exchange varies year to year and country by country.
-Some host countries require things such as in-country language camps, school uniforms and the like, which can make one exchange cost slightly more than another.
+Some host countries require things such as in-country language camps, additional vaccinations and so on, which can make one exchange cost slightly more than another.
 Health insurance varies in price from country to country as well.
-Generally speaking, however, Rotary Youth Exchange will cost approximately $6,5000 USD for the 2025/26 exchange year.
+Generally speaking, however, Rotary Youth Exchange will cost approximately $6,500 USD for the 2025/26 exchange year.
 Limited needs-based full and partial scholarships are available.
 Speak with your sponsoring Rotary Club about scholarship opportunities.

 Rotary Youth Exchange is run entirely by volunteers.
 Rotary does not earn anything on Youth Exchange.
 In fact, much of the program is financed through donations.
 Exchange students, for example, are provided a monthly stipend of approximately $100 per month.
 This $100 is donated by Rotary and is not part of the program fees.
 This stipend is intended to make sure every student has at least some spending money for school supplies, transportation, toiletries and other incidentals.

-The room may be shared with one minor host sibling of the same sex.
 Exchange students are expected to cover all other expenses during the year, such as cell phones and cell phone plans, school supplies, clothing, public transportation, ride shares and taxis, travel expenses, sports equipment and team expenses, school and activity fees, medical expenses and prescriptions, souvenirs, and have spending money for things like movie tickets, meals, and outings with friends.
 Some host families can be very generous with their exchange students.
 Some families offer to take exchange students on trips or to cover certain big-ticket things like concert tickets.
-However, anything offered to an exchange student in addition to the above listed room and board is a host family going above and beyond.
+However, anything offered to an exchange student in addition to the above listed "room and board" is a host family going above and beyond.
 Exchange students should not be asking host parents to cover any additional expenses, nor should exchange students be borrowing money while on exchange.

 Exchange students are not permitted to work during exchange.
 Their visas do not permit employment.
 Exchange students may occasionally do things like babysit or do yard work for extra pocket money, as long as these things do not interfere with schoolwork and his/her overall cultural experience with the host family and community.
 The exchange student is required to be in a position to finance his own exchange without working.